leonletto/eventLogConverterForLNAV/README.md

 # WSOneLogConverterForLNAV

-A handy tool to convert Workspace ONE log files into a format compatible with the powerful LNAV log file viewer.
+A handy tool to convert some incompatible logs into a format compatible with the powerful LNAV log file viewer.
+Designed for use with Workspace ONE windows Log Bundles.

 ## Table of Contents